Born In: Gary, Indiana, United States

 place of death: Los Angeles, California, United States

 Born in an African-American working-class family, he was eighth of the ten children of the couple Joseph Walter "Joe" Jackson and Katherine Esther Scruse.
 While his father worked as a steel mill worker, his mother was a sincere Jehovah's Witness.

 From a very young age, he was a music lover.
 Initially starting as a backup musician, he soon found his way as a lead singer in the family band, the Jackson 5.

-The Jackson 5 started touring Midwest, extensively performing at black clubs.
-In 1967, they released their first single, ‘Big Boy’ with Steeltown record label but the same failed to interest the audience.
+The Jackson 5 started touring the Midwest, extensively performing at black clubs.
+In 1967, they released their first single, ‘Big Boy’ with a Steeltown record label but the same failed to interest the audience.

 The Jackson 5 band withdrew its association with Motown Records in 1975.
 The same year, they tied up with Epic Records under a new name ‘the Jacksons’.